ankrutik/notes/aws/solutions_arch_cert/notes.md

 Events help to respond to state changes.

-Logs help wit aggregate, monitor, and store logs.
+Logs help with aggregate, monitor, and store logs.

 Host level metrics like CPU, Network, Disk, status check